The original Extreme Fear in Dogs masterprogram

 If you seek transformation, not just information, you're in the right place at The Fearful Dogs Project.

-Level One of the program is for anyone not seeking certification.
+Intermediate Level of the program is for anyone not seeking certification.

-Levels One & Two of the course are combined for professionals seeking certification.
+Advanced Level of the program is for professionals seeking certification.

 The Fearful Dogs Project offers a comprehensive program of learning in order to best help fearful dogs, including feral dogs in captivity, puppy mill survivors, and others.
 We’ll cover the anti-aversives philosophy that underlies the program, as well as theory and activities that comprise best practices for working or living with this population of dogs.